pitr-ch/kvizer/README.md

     -   based on VirtualBox
 -   its Ruby :)

+Run `kvizer --help` to see all the available commands.

 ## Architecture

 All machines have access to outside world via NAT network.
 They are also placed on a private network created by Kvizer which is used to ssh connections.